Schneegans/schneegans.github.io/_posts/2015-09-21-properties.md

 ## What's the Observer Pattern?

-<div class="well"><p class="quote"> [...] a a software design pattern in which an object, called the subject, maintains a list of its dependants, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.<a href="https://en.wikipedia.org/wiki/Observer_pattern"> - Wikipedia</a></p></div>
+<div class="well"><p class="quote"> [...] a software design pattern in which an object, called the subject, maintains a list of its dependants, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.<a href="https://en.wikipedia.org/wiki/Observer_pattern"> - Wikipedia</a></p></div>

 So basically it allows for automatic notification event propagation whenever a value changed.
 Since these state change notifications work really well with the  [Vala Properties](https://wiki.gnome.org/Projects/Vala/PropertiesSample) (and similarly with C# Properties), I'll present a method how to implement something similar in C++.